10 things to do in Fuerteventura

 It’s warm, it has virtually year-round sunshine and there are miles and miles of stunning beaches.
 What is this magical place?
 It’s Fuerteventura, just a few hours away from the UK.

-Whether you’re looking for a family holiday, a surfing adventure or simply to laze away your days on the sand, there’s no shortage of things to do.
+Whether you’re looking for a fun-filled family holiday, a surfing adventure or simply to laze away your days on the sand, you’ll find there’s plenty to entertain all types of traveller on this Canary Island.
+Here’s ten of the best things to do on your next holiday to Fuerteventura.

 1. Sink your toes into sand dunes at Corralejo

 The harbour town of Corralejo is one of the main resorts on the island, and just to the south you’ll find some of the most stunning sand dunes in Europe.
-With some six miles of protected, sloping, white sand, this is the kind of landscape you never imagine you’d find so close to home.
+With over 9.5km (6 miles) of protected, sloping, white sand, this is the kind of landscape you never imagine you’d find so close to home.

 However, you’ve also got the glimmering ocean alongside you, with fantastic views across to Lanzarote and Los Lobos island.
 Lie back and luxuriate in the silky sand, and pack a picnic if you’re coming for the day as this is a highly protected National Park and there are no beach bars or restaurants around.

-If you’re feeling active, the strong wind breaks make this a place that’s great for windsurfing, surfing and kitesurfing, and there are plenty of companies offering all three throughout the island.
-In Corralejo try Flagbeach or surf school Homegrown.
+If you’re feeling active, the strong wind breaks make this a great place for windsurfing, surfing and kitesurfing, and there are plenty of companies offering all three throughout the island.
+In Corralejo try Flag Beach or surf school Homegrown.
+Alternatively, take to the dunes on a 4x4 adventure*.

 2. Watch the sunset as you tuck into fresh fish